airalab/robonomics-wiki/docs/pt/create-account-in-dapp.md

 It has two forms: *Mnemonic* (human-readable) and *Raw* (a sequence of digits and letters).
 Save the seed phrase securely and press `Next`.

-> Also you can change the crypto type of creating account, for that open `Advances creation options` and choose the type (`ED25519` on the picture).
+> Also you can change the crypto type of creating account, for that open `Advanced creation options` and choose the type (`ed25519` on the picture).

 ![ed25519 crypto type account](../images/creating-an-account/ed-account.jpg)